MicroVentures Logo MicroVentures Logo MicroVentures Logo MicroVentures Logo

 Breaking Down Revenue Share

-The primary benefit of a rev share investment structure is that both startup founders/management and investors are aligned towards the goal of creating sustainable revenue.
+The primary benefit of a revenue share investment structure vs equity or debt is that both startup founders/management and investors are aligned toward the goal of creating sustainable revenue.
 Investors are repaid incrementally as the company generates sales, and repayment is typically 1.5 to 2.5 times the principal loan.
 Entrepreneurs benefit from a flexible payment structure – payments to investors are directly proportional to how well the company performs.
 If the company’s revenue growth is faster than expected, investors are repaid over a shorter period of time.
 If growth occurs more slowly, investors achieve ROI over a longer timeframe.

 Finding the right structure for any startup capital raise can be a challenge.
-Rev share is still a loan, and repayment is a must.
+Revenue share is still a loan, and repayment is a must.
 This means not only due diligence on the investor side but also the need to demonstrate strong growth potential on behalf of the startup.
-But with rev share, both the startup and investors can contribute to the goal of sustainable revenue and ultimately drive a positive outcome for the business and investors through a simple, manageable investment structure.
+But with revenue sharing, both the startup and investors can contribute to the goal of sustainable revenue and ultimately drive a positive outcome for the business and investors through a simple, manageable investment structure.